 Soaker Hoses are porous hoses that are already designed to control water flow for slow watering.
 They should be wound through the planting bed, making sure they are placed close enough to each of your new plants.
 If you have trees they should be laid in a large circle around the trunks of the plants.
 The water comes out of the hoses very, very slowly, so they should be run overnight, 3 times a week for the first 3 weeks and then 2 times a week.

-Tree Gator Bags are a great option when you have multiple trees to be watered.
+Watering bags are a great option when you have multiple trees to be watered.
 They are designed to slowly release water onto the root ball.
 The bags need to be filled as often as you would water with a hose.
 If possible, remove the bags during periods of rain.
-Tree Gator Bags become an umbrella over the root ball and do not allow natural rainwater to soak in.
+Watering bags become an umbrella over the root ball and do not allow natural rainwater to soak in.

 Methods of Watering to Avoid

 While excellent for watering the grass, which has relatively shallow roots, a sprinkler does not provide enough water for deeper-rooted plants.
 Overhead watering also contributes to the development and spread of fungal diseases…something we definitely want to avoid.

 Using a bucket for pouring water around the plant isn’t great either.
 The water is applied too quickly and may not soak in before most of it runs off.
 Also, if you’re not careful you may accidentally wash some soil away also, causing unsightly ruts in the mulch.

 If you must use a bucket, make 3 small holes in the bottom of a 5-gallon bucket using a drill or hammer and nail.
 Put the bucket next to the plant and fill it with water.
 The water will come out slowly from the holes at the bottom.
 You may need to use some small sticks or rocks under the bucket to make sure the bucket is level.

 If you are planting in spring or summer, you will water slightly differently than when you plant in fall.